waveform80/picamera/docs/api_mmalobj.rst

   resolution images efficiently.

 Generally, you don't need to worry about these differences.
-The ``mmalobj`` layer knows about them and auto-negotiates the most efficient format it can for connections.
+The ``mmalobj`` layer knows about them and negotiates the most efficient format it can for connections.
 However, they're worth bearing in mind if you're aiming to get the most out of the firmware or if you're confused about why a particular format has been selected for a connection.